alankrantas/pxt-nexusbit/README.md

 The default position of Servo 1 (on PCA9685) is set to 80 degrees with min and max degrees as 30 and 150.
 In the loop the servo would be turned to -60 (20) and +60 (140) degrees from its default position.
 However, due to the min constraint of 30 the servo would only be allowed to turn to 30 degrees.

-The following code demostrates how to gradually (slowly, smoothly) turn 4 servos of a OTTO-like biped robot (first two servos are legs, last two are feet):
+The following code demostrates how to gradually (slowly, smoothly) turn 4 servos of a Otto-like biped robot (first two servos are legs, last two are feet):

 ```blocks
 basic.forever(function () {